 The research studies on gender and computing (Brosnan & Lee, 1998; Balka & Smith, 2000) have reported, though not conclusively, that males have more experience and make more use of computers.
 It is usual to consider the issue of gender in the context of other user variables such as self-efficacy, computer anxiety, and computer experience.
 For example, Chua, Chen and Wong (1999) and Coffin and Mack (2000) in their meta-analyses on the relationships between computer anxiety, computer attitudes, computer self-efficacy and computer experience stated that most findings usually reinforce the gender effects and suggested that greater levels of computer experience are associated with lower computer experience and more positive computer attitudes.
-Females usually have more negative attitudes towards computers (Durndell & Thompson, 1997) and greater computer anxiety (McIlroy, Bunting,

-Tierney & Gordon, 2001) than males.
-Research on computer self-efficacy in general also revealed that males on average tend to acquire computer self-efficacy faster than females (Todman, 2000).
-Another study done by Hong, Ridzuan, & Kuek (2003) investigating the Students' attitudes toward the use of the Internet for learning at a university in Malaysia agreed with the study done by Teo (2008) indicating that there were no significant differences in the students' attitudes toward the use of the Internet for learning the Internet for l
+Females usually have more negative attitudes towards computers (Durndell & Thompson, 1997) and greater computer anxiety (McIlroy, Bunting, Tierney & Gordon, 2001) than males.
+Research on computer self-efficacy faster than females (Todman, 2000).
+Another study done by Hong, Ridzuan, & Kuek (2003) investigating the Students' attitudes toward the use of the Internet for learning at a university in Malaysia agreed with the study done by Teo (2008) indicating that there were no significant differences in the students' attitudes toward the use of the Internet for learning based on gender.